marcel303/framework/users/marcel/libreflection/README.md

 ```

 ## Iterating a structured data type
 Below is an example of iterating a structured type's fields and dumping its contents.
-Note that this example doesn't handle types recursively.
-It only dumps plain data type fields of the type being inspected.
-For a more elaborate example, see the example app 'libreflection-020-structured', which illustrated how to traverse structured data recursively.
+Note that the code doesn't handle structured types recursively.
+It only dumps the plain data fields of the type being inspected.
+For a more elaborate example, see the example app 'libreflection-020-structured', which shows by example how to traverse structured data types recursively.

 ```cpp
 ChromaticSomething something;